atdames09/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ****

-**7. Which item was purchased just before the customer became a member?
+## 7. Which item was purchased just before the customer became a member?
+> [!NOTE]

-*We assume that any purchases made on a customers join date were made after they became a member.*
+We assume that any purchases made on a customers join date were made after they became a member.
 #### Steps:
 - Since this question is similar to Question #6, we can start with the same query and make a few changes.
 - First we want to change the **ON** clause in our CTE `sales_order` to join on order dates made before the customer's `join_date`.
 This is seen in `AND s.order_date < mem.join_date`.